Before you start

 What happens next?

-If you have made a complaint, this is the procedure we will follow:
+If you have made a complaint about another service, this is the procedure we will follow:

 - Step1: if you have a complaint and you feel able to raise it with the person you have been dealing with, please speak to them in the first instance.
 They will try to resolve it for you there and then.
 If your complaint cannot be resolved straight away, or in a short period of time, it will be referred to the relevant department, and they will investigate.
 We will try to answer your complaint within 10 working days, but if we can’t, we will contact you to let you know why it might take longer to investigate, and how long we expect it to take.